Facts you should know about LASER vision correction:

 Who is a good candidate?

 LASIK is intended to reduce the reliance on glasses or contact lens.
 Though "perfect vision" can often be attained, a realistic candidate should know that LASIK can usually reduce the need for glasses or contacts, but may not eliminate glasses all together.
 Also LASIK does not prevent the natural eye diseases, such as cataracts, that may occur that can make a person near-sighted again.
 Nor does it cure "presbyopia," i.e. the need for reading glasses (see our section on presbyopia and LASIK).
 A good candidate for LASIK should have a stable refraction, meaning that the patient’s eyeglass prescription has been unchanged in the last 8-12 months.
 For this reason, people under 18 are not good candidates – i.e., their eyes are still growing and changing.
-The patient should also be free of diseases such as rheumatoid arthritis, lupus, diabetes, keratoconus, and should not be pregnant and not be taking medications like Imitrex.
+The patient should also be free of diseases such as rheumatoid arthritis, lupus, herpes, diabetes, keratoconus, and should not be pregnant and not be taking medications like Imitrex.
 Prior to LASIK surgery, every patient will have had a thorough eye examination and medical review by one of our surgeons to determine their suitability.
 Patients should stop wear soft lenses two weeks prior and rigid lenses 3-4 weeks prior to their LASIK evaluation.

 What possible problems can occur?

 LASER vision correction has been shown in clinical studies to be safe.
 However, as in any surgical procedure, problems may be encountered.
-After LASER vision correction, some patients may report dryness, glare, haloes or starbursts, mild redness, light sensitivity, or scratchiness, but these side effects usually diminish over time.
+After LASER vision correction, some patients may report dryness, glare, halos or starbursts, mild redness, light sensitivity, or scratchiness, but these side effects usually diminish over time.
 Under- and over-corrections can occur necessitating the use of glasses or contacts or re-treatment with the LASER to improve the vision.
 Infections and the resulting corneal scarring can also reduce vision.
 Though these complications have been documented, they do not occur in great frequency.
 FDA clinical trials have found that under one percent of PRK treated patients experienced significant over-correction and under-corrections, infections, corneal haze, and loss of best-corrected vision, and less than four percent of patients experienced night glare.

 How much does LASIK cost?